Kong/developer.konghq.com/app/_how-tos/add-rate-limiting-tiers-with-kong-gateway.md

 ## 4. Enable rate limiting on each tier

-Enable the Rate Limiting Advanced plugin for each tier:
+Enable the Rate Limiting Advanced plugin for each tier.

 {% entity_examples %}
 entities: